How Does an Insurance Company Decide Who Was at Fault for a Scranton Car Accident?

 They may also offer evidence from medical records to show that the compensation being offered is not high enough.
 In cases where a car accident victim requires extensive medical attention, potential medical expenses can rise to hundreds of thousands of dollars.

-In addition, auto insurers may be required to pay money to the victim of a car accident for other tangible expenses such as lost wages and expenses for assistance with chores around the house; as well as intangible expenses such as pain and suffering and of enjoyment of life.
+In addition, auto insurers may be required to pay money to the victim of a car accident for other tangible expenses such as lost wages and expenses for assistance with chores around the house; as well as intangible expenses such as and of enjoyment of life.

 In these cases, an experienced car accident lawyer can help to make the arguments on your behalf to show how the other party was more at fault for an accident, or call into question the way that the insurance companies